38705460 © Zygotehasnobrain | Dreamstime.com

 June 25, 2024

-Prepare your dental practice for a medical emergency by practicing for an emergency and keeping emergency equipment checked and up to date.
+Prepare your dental practice for a medical emergency by practicing for such a situation and keeping emergency equipment checked and up-to-date.

 We’ve all heard it said that we save teeth, not lives.
 But I’d like to challenge that mindset.
 If a patient experiences a life-altering emergency in your chair, are you prepared to greatly improve their outcome, perhaps even save their life?